 Resolve any "I" (incomplete) grades.
 Your instructor must submit a final grade to the Registrar prior to our graduation date.
 Be sure to check the Student Information System (SIS) to see if you have any unresolved "I" grades.

-Submit your Minor Approval Form to the Registrar early in the semester in which you intend to graduate.
+Submit your Minor Approval Form to the Registrar prior to the semester in which you intend to graduate.

 If you are an undergraduate student with a cumulative grade point average of 3.50 or higher, you will receive special recognition with one of the following inscriptions included on your diploma and academic transcript: